UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/LABTASKS.md

 - Study jasmine testing syntax.
 Think of a Javascript function, describe its behavior by writing tests for it (this is test-driven development, or TDD).
 Add the function, run the tests.
 (Actually do this.
 Don't forget to commit your changes!)

+#####After having set up Travis CI with your forked project, play around the page for your project (build history, settings, branches, etc) and describe at least 3 features you think would be useful when troubleshooting a broken project.

+#####What was the build status of your project right after you got everything set up?
+Use Travis to find any problems, and describe what failed, if anything.
+(Which files, what lines, why did failure occur, etc.)

+#####Fix any problems described in the previous question.
+Describe how you fixed them.
+Push your fix to GitHub and post a link to the passing build (from build history) here.

 ## Part #3: adding a GPA calculator

 - Add a page to the project (don't forget to add it to git) that has a form for letter grades and credits for three classes.